odhiambophabian/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this is mt first readme file on shell redirections
+This is my first readme on 12-newest_files